Nhanderu/Belizas/ReadMe.md

 ### To-do list

-* Add comments and XML docs in all code.
+* Add comments and XML docs in all code
-* Add a CSV file writer method.
+* Add a CSV file writer method
 * Stop being lazy

 ### License